Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Results

-The FGLIM system, illustrated in Fig.\ref{fig:setup}, consists of two key components: endoscopic optics and microscopic optics.
-Endoscopic optics are utilized for illumination and wavefront transmission, whereas microscopic optics are employed for imaging and wavefront modulation.
-To achieve illumination, a 780nm LED is coupled into the light guide and illumination fibers.
-As depicted in Fig.\ref{fig:setup} (a), the illumination fibers are positioned surrounding the fiber bundle to create a ring illumination pattern.
+The FEM system, illustrated in Fig.\ref{fig:setup} (a), consists of two key sub-systems: endoscopic optics and microscopic optics.
+The endoscopic optics are utilized for illumination and wavefront transmission, whereas the microscopic optics are employed for imaging and wavefront modulation.
+To achieve illumination, light from a LED source is coupled into the light guide and delivered to the illumination fibers.
+As depicted in Fig.\ref{fig:setup} (b), the illumination fibers are positioned surrounding the fiber bundle to create a ring illumination.
 The outer diameter of the probe distal end is approximately 2.5 mm.
-In the imaging geometry, light reflected from the sample is collected by a gradient refractive index (GRIN, 2.6X) lens and transmitted through the fiber bundle to the front focal plane of the objective, as illustrated in Fig.\ref{fig:setup} (b).
-The GRIN lens, along with the objective (10X, NA=0.4) and tube lens, magnifies the sample field by a factor of 26, resulting in sufficient spatial sampling for high-resolution images.
-The FGLIM system employs a grating to split the wavefront into four orthogonal replicas with phase shifts, allowing for self-interference and generation of interferograms.
-In order to perform chessboard gratings, an amplitude-type spatial light modulator (SLM) is employed in the Fourier plane of a 4f system (lens L1 and lens L2), as shown in Fig.\ref{fig:setup} (c).
-The shear distance, which is controlled by modifying the grating period on the SLM, is below the diffraction limit.
-The interferograms of the differentiated light are then captured by a CMOS, with a field of view of approximately 250 {$\mu \mathrm{m}$} in diameter.
-This self-interference mechanism ensures high temporal stability.
+In the imaging geometry, light reflected from the sample is collected by a gradient refractive index (GRIN, 2.6×) lens and transmitted through the fiber bundle to the front focal plane of the objective.
+The GRIN lens, along with the objective (10×, NA=0.4) and tube lens, magnifies the sample field by a factor of 26.
+At the FEM output port, a 4-f system is followed to relay the magnified image to the camera plane.
+At the back focal plane of the $1^{st}$ Fourier lens, a spatial light modulator (SLM) is employed to modulate the reflective wavefront.
+Here, the SLM projects a chessboard grating pattern (Fig.\ref{fig:setup} (c)), and, thus, the interferograms of differentiated light can be captured by a CMOS camera \cite{mcintyre2010quantitative}.By controlling the grating period on the SLM, the shear distance can be well controlled below the diffraction limit.
+For each field of view, 4 interferograms are recorded, each with a unique SLM phase delay.
+More details regarding the system design and image acquisition are included in the Methods.